Towards Web3 Applications: Easing the Access and Transition: Research Design

 \subsection{Study Design Process}

 Our research methodology consists of three stages, as depicted in Fig. \ref{fig:overview_of_researchdesign}.
-In the first stage, we proposed a Web3 transition framework (i.e., \textsc{WebttCom}), which includes an interpreter to help developers transit and bridge the Web2-based to Web3-based applications.
-We implemented a full stack project based on the proposed \textsc{WebttCom} in the second stage.
-In the last stage, to evaluate the effectiveness of the proposed \textsc{WebttCom} and the feasibility of the full-stack project, we interviewed five developers for their feedback and opinions.
+In the first stage, we proposed a Web3 transition framework (i.e., \textsc{WebttCom}), which includes an interpreter to help practitioners transit and bridge the Web2-based to Web3-based applications.
+We implemented a full-stack project based on the proposed \textsc{WebttCom} in the second stage.
+In the last stage, to evaluate the effectiveness of the proposed \textsc{WebttCom} and the feasibility of the full-stack project, we conducted a quantitative performance evaluation and carried out a qualitative survey with 1,000 practitioners, including Venture Capitals (VCs), business managers, and developers, to gather their feedback and opinions.

-\hangindent 1em \textbf{Phase 1: Web3 Driven Framework.} We proposed a Web3 framework (\textsc{WebttCom}), which allows developers to implement effective and reliable applications.
+\hangindent 1em \textbf{Phase 1: Web3 driven framework.} We proposed a Web3 framework (\textsc{WebttCom}), which allows developers to implement effective and reliable applications.
 The framework guarantees:

 \begin{itemize} \item Web2 to Web3 smooth transition: our framework provides a trustworthy transition. \item Blockchain backend: the framework ensures the decentralization of Web3-driven applications. \end{itemize}